-Finally, as indicated in Section 2.8 of the Draft Offer Document and in Section 2.1.2 (Purchases of Shares prior to the opening of the Offer) of the Draft Response Document, the Offeror indicated that it intends to purchase, through Natixis, Shares, within the limits set out in Article 231-38, IV, of the AMF General Regulation, i.e., to a maximum of 30% of the number of Shares targeted by the proposer Offer, i.e., a maximum of 8,181,732 Shares, at the Offer price (net of the Dividend 2022, the ex-date of which was 29 May 2023, and including, up until its ex-date, the amount of Extraordinary Distribution), i.e., at a price of €46.60 per Share, then at a price of €38.60 per Share with effect from ex-date of the Extraordinary Distribution.
+Finally, as indicated in Section 2.8 of the Offer Document and in Section 2.1.2 (Purchases of Shares prior to the opening of the Offer) of the Response Document, in the Draft Offer Document, the Offeror had reserved the right, from the day following the filing with the AMF of the Draft Response Document and its publication, and until the opening of the Offer, to purchase, through Natixis, Shares, within the limits set out in Article 231-38, IV, of the AMF General Regulation, i.e., to a of 30% of the number of Shares targeted in the Offer, i.e., a maximum of 8,181,732 Shares, at the Offer price (net of the Dividend 2022, the ex-date of which was 29 May 2023, and including, up until its ex-date, the amount of Extraordinary Distribution), i.e., at a price of €46.60 per Share, then at a price of €38.60 per Share with effect from ex-date of the Extraordinary Distribution.
+In this context, on 5 and 6 July 2023, the Offeror purchased on the market the Additional Shares.

-Such acquisitions will be reported daily to the AMF and published on the AMF website in accordance with current regulations.
-They will also be published, in French and English, on the Company's website (www.rothschildandco.com) and will thus be available to the U.S. Shareholders.
+These purchases and the upward crossing of the threshold of 50% of the voting rights by the Offeror have been declared to the AMF and published on the AMF's website in accordance with the regulations in force70.
+This information was also published, in French and in English, on the website of the Company (www.rothschildandco.com) and was thus available to the U.S. Shareholders.